 CHOICE commissioned Galexia to assist document the problems with current arrangements and put forward our suggestions about ways in which better systems could be developed.
-Galexia have undertaken research in response to our brief and a limited amount of consultation with experienced consumer representatives from a range of consumer interests.
+Galexia undertook comparative research in response to our brief and a limited amount of consultation with experienced consumer representatives from a range of consumer interests.
+A draft was circulated widely to consumer, industry and government stakeholders as an Issues Paper.
+Comments received have been considered and where appropriate incorporated in this report.